-The above antique specialist items are now being preserved by museums and private collectors as well as being found in the more upmarket gift shops in the cities where huge prices can be commanded.
-A large slice of antiquity is being retained so as to preserve the cultural and religious symbolism associated with these items so that future generations in Morocco can gain an insight into the way of life of their ancestors.
+The above vintage specialist items are now being preserved by museums and private collectors as well as being found in specialist galleries throughout the world.
+However, a large slice of antiquity is being retained so as to preserve the cultural and religious symbolism associated with these items so that future generations in Morocco can gain an insight into the way of life of their ancestors.

 Black and white photos courtesy of La Maison de la Photographie, Marrakech